 Call your doctor at once if you have:

 - unusual bleeding (nose, mouth, vagina, or rectum), bleeding from wounds or needle injections, any bleeding that will not stop;

 - easy bruising, purple or red pinpoint spots under your skin;

-- black or bloody stools, coughing up blood or vomit that looks like coffee grounds;
+- signs of stomach bleeding--bloody or tarry stools, coughing up blood or vomit that looks like coffee grounds.

 - sleep problems (insomnia);